Wizna/Wizna.github.io/_posts/Coding/JS-HTML-CSS/2017-6-14-How Did I Create a Directory for My Blogs.md

-I did not implement the tree myself, just using a piece of code from GitHub [Tree](https://github.com/benoitvallon/computer-science-in-javascript/blob/master/data-structures-in-javascript/tree.js).
+I did not implement the tree myself, just using a piece of [code](https://github.com/benoitvallon/computer-science-in-javascript/blob/master/data-structures-in-javascript/tree.js) from GitHub.

 However, since I have to visit the nodes in a recursive way, so I can't use BFS or DFS provided by the tree structure.
 But visit the nodes as below: